keboola/connection-docs/transformations/ml-model-deployment/index.md

 regression model using [scikit-learn](https://sklearn.org/).
 At the end of the sample code, the model is registered to the MLflow server.

-Please note that due to the Beta status of the feature, we currently only support MLflow version 1.24.
+Please note that due to the beta status of the feature, we are currently supporting only MLflow version 1.24.
 We have recently encountered some incompatibilities with newer libraries.
-To ensure full compatibility, use `mlflow==1.24` and `numpy==1.23.4` to train models.
+To ensure full compatibility, use `mlflow==1.24` and `numpy==1.23.4` when training models.

 {% highlight python %}
 # The data set used in this example is from http://archive.ics.uci.edu/ml/datasets/Wine+Quality